-"Steps in Faith" Sunday program for preschool $-5^{th}$ grade-curriculum chosen by the Board of Christian Education

-Middle School and High School students participate when asked.

-Confirmation - usually co-taught by minister and lay leaders

-Occasional Adult Bible study - can be chosen and led by lay people

-Women's Retreats - themes chosen and developed by lay women from both churches.
-We are hopeful for more shared ministry opportunities.
+Our young people and youth participate when asked.
+Confirmation - taught by minister and lay leaders every other year.
+Occasional Adult Bible study - can be chosen and led by lay people Women's Retreats - themes chosen and developed by lay women